Lawyers for Traumatic Brain Injuries Sustained in Motorcycle Accidents

 Here is some important information related to head injuries and motorcycle accidents in the Chicagoland area:

-- Requiring helmet usage for motorcyclists could save America more than $1 billion annually.
+- Requiring helmet usage for motorcyclists could save America more than $1 billion annually

-- Helmets save the lives of almost 2,000 motorcyclists every year.
+- Helmets save the lives of almost 2,000 motorcyclists every year

-- Motorcyclists die almost thirty times more than those who drive other kinds of vehicles.
+- Motorcyclists die almost thirty times more than those who drive other kinds of vehicles

 Hopefully, these facts and figures illustrate the severity of the topic of motorcycle accidents.
-Getting involved in a motorcycle crash can mean tens of thousands of dollars of medical bills, lost wages due to missed work, chronic pain, and reduced quality of living.
+Getting involved in a motorcycle crash can mean tens of thousands of dollars of medical expenses, lost wages due to missed work, chronic pain, and reduced quality of living.